starkfell/100DaysOfIaC/articles/day.70.manage.access.to.linux.vms.using.key.vault.part.3.md

 ## Things to Consider

-You'll notice that the **deploy-managed-linux-vm.sh Script** script is relatively idempotent; however, there are definitely improvements that you can make to experiment with it.
+You'll notice that the scripts here are relatively idempotent; however, there are definitely improvements that can be made.

 </br>